dirkleas/miditoyz/help.md

 $ miditoyz init --help
 Usage: miditoyz init [OPTIONS] SOURCE_DIRECTORY DESTINATION_DIRECTORY

-  Generate a new music collection from a source directory in destination directory without duplicate songs.
+  Generate a new music collection from a source directory into a destination directory removing duplicates songs.
+Duplicates include same song in multiple directory paths, renamed versions of the same song, etc. that have identical song content "inside" the song MIDI file.

 Arguments:
   SOURCE_DIRECTORY       Directory full of MIDI songs to clean up.  [required]